Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: The conjecture on the lower bound of the length-scale exponent

-We consider the most general LGW theory~\cite{ZJ-book,BLZ-74,BLZ-76,Aharony-76,PV-02,V-07} for an $N$-component real field $\varphi_i$ which has a global symmetry group that forbids the presence of quadratic terms proportional to $\varphi_i\varphi_j$ ($i\not= j$) and of cubic terms in the Hamiltonian; e.g., this is the case if the model is invariant under the parity ${\mathbb Z}_2$ transformations $\varphi_i\to -\varphi_i$.
+We consider the most general LGW theory~\cite{ZJ-book,BLZ-74,BLZ-76,Aharony-76,PV-02,V-07} for an $N$-component real field $\varphi_a$, $a=1,\ldots,N$, which has a global symmetry group that forbids the presence of quadratic terms proportional to $\varphi_a\varphi_b$ ($a\not= b$) and of cubic terms in the Hamiltonian; for instance, this is the case if the model is invariant under the parity ${\mathbb Z}_2$ transformations $\varphi_a\to -\varphi_a$.
 Thus, the Hamiltonian density takes the form~\cite{ZJ-book,BLZ-74}

-where $u_{ijkl}$ is symmetric under any exchange of the indices.
-The number of independent parameters $r_i$ and $u_{ijkl}$ depends on the symmetry group of the model.
-Standard continuous transitions are generally described by LGW theories whose global symmetry permits only one invariant quadratic term, ${\bm \varphi}\cdot {\bm \varphi} = \sum_i \varphi^2_i$ (LGW theories with multiple quadratic terms describe multicritical behaviors~\cite{PV-02,FN-74,NKF-74,CPV-03} which are not considered here).
-This implies $r_i = r$ for all $i$, and the trace condition $\sum_i u_{iikl} = U \delta_{kl}$ for the quartic couplings $u_{ijkl}$~\cite{BLZ-74,ZJ-book}.
+where $u_{abcd}$ is symmetric under any exchange of the indices (the indices $a,b,c,d$ denote the field components, while the space dependence is understood).
+The number of independent parameters $r_a$ and $u_{abcd}$ depends on the symmetry group of the model.
+Standard continuous transitions are described by LGW theories with a global symmetry group that allows only one invariant quadratic term, given by ${\bm \varphi}\cdot {\bm \varphi} = \sum_a \varphi_a^2$.
+We restrict our analysis to this general class of LGW theories.\footnote{LGW theories with more than one quadratic term describe multicritical behaviors~\cite{PV-02,FN-74,NKF-74,CPV-03}.
+They are not considered in this paper.} This implies $r_a = r$ for all $a$, and the trace condition $\sum_a u_{aacd} = U \delta_{cd}$ for the quartic couplings $u_{abcd}$~\cite{BLZ-74,ZJ-book}.
 Criticality is approached by tuning the single parameter $r$.
-All field components become critical simultaneously and the two-point function in the disordered phase is diagonal: $\langle \varphi_i({\bm x}) \varphi_j({\bm y})\rangle = \delta_{ij} G({\bm x}-{\bm y})$.
-We will also consider extended LGW $\Phi^4$ theories, including fermionic and gauge fields, such as the Gross-Neveu-Yukawa (GNY)~\cite{ZJ-book} and Abelian Higgs (AH)~\cite{ZJ-book,BPV-25-rev} field theories.
+All field components become critical simultaneously and the two-point function in the disordered phase is diagonal:

+We will also consider extended LGW $\Phi^4$ theories, including fermionic and gauge fields, such as the GNY~\cite{ZJ-book} and AH~\cite{ZJ-book,BPV-25-rev} field theories.